Huy-Ngo/acanban/docs/source/meth/database/user.rst

 ``student-id`` : ``string``, *optional*
    Only applicable for users with role ``student``:
-   A unique identifier assigned to students to be used outside this system
+   A unique identifier assigned to students to be used outside this system.

 ``bio`` : ``object``, *optional*
    A markup text describing the user.
 This is not necessary, but it can be